taye/taye.github.io/_posts/2013-12-01-browser-clipboard-copy-paste.markdown

 If the user clicks cut/copy/paste, it will relate to the text within the element.

-This way, you can have the user copy and paste data from anywhere in your web page/app.
+This way, you can have the user copy and paste whatever data you choose from anywhere in your web page/app.

 <div id="demo-space">
-    Try right-clicking here to see how this works
+    Try right-clicking here to see this working
 </div>
 <input id="rc-target" type="text">